 If you don’t meet the requirements of any of these grants above, don’t stress out yet.
 There are other ways out.

 Many companies have been offering student loan repayment as an employee benefit.
-If you already work at a company you love, and they don’t offer this benefit, you can always suggest it.
-By adhering to this benefit, the company will be making a positive impact on your personal wellness while contributing to the country’s economy.
+If you already work at a place you love, and they don’t offer this benefit, you can always suggest it.
+By adhering to this benefit, the firm will be making a positive impact on your personal life while contributing to the country’s economy.

-Another option is to overcome your debt is to access income-driven repayment programs such as the Pay As You Earn Repayment Plan, Income-Based Repayment Plan, and the Income-Contingent Repayment Plan.
-All these repayment plans will considerably reduce your monthly payment.
+Another option to overcome your debt is to access income-driven repayment programs such as the Pay As You Earn Repayment Plan, Income-Based Repayment Plan, and the Income-Contingent Repayment Plan.
+All these repayment plans will cap your payments at a percentage of your income.

 If you have a stable income and good credit, refinancing your student loans is also an option.
 Refinancing means taking out a new loan to pay off your old loan.
 This might sound like nonsense, but that can result in a new term length, a lower interest rate or both.